 - Provide comprehensive practice management, electronic health records, revenue cycle management and mobile health solutions to small and medium size healthcare practices.
 We believe that physician practices are in need of an integrated, end-to-end solution, such as the solution that MTBC provides, to manage the different facets of their businesses, from clinical documentation to claim submission and financial reporting. - Provide exceptional customer service.
 We realize that our success is tied directly to our customers' success.
 Accordingly, a substantial portion of our highly trained and educated workforce is devoted to customer service activities. - Leverage significant cost advantages provided by our technology and skilled offshore workforce.
 Our unique business model includes our web-based software and a cost-effective offshore workforce primarily based in Pakistan.
 We believe that this operating model provides us with significant cost advantages compared to other revenue cycle management companies and it allows us to significantly reduce the operational costs of the companies we acquire. - Pursue strategic acquisitions.
-Approximately 57% of our current practices and 69% of our current year's revenue were obtained through strategic transactions with revenue cycle management companies including the 2016, 2015 and 2014 Acquisitions (collectively, the "Acquisitions").
+Approximately 49% of our current practices and 72% of our current year's revenue were obtained through strategic transactions with revenue cycle management companies (collectively, the "Acquisitions").
 With most of our acquisition transactions, our goal is to retain the acquired customers over the long-term and migrate those customers to our platform soon after closing.
-For the three acquisitions completed in 2014, Omni, CastleRock and Practicare, we successfully migrated 94% of acquired customers to PracticePro as of December 31, 2016.
-Since the 2015 and 2016 acquisitions of MedTech, GCB and RMB, we have migrated 100%, 100%, and 86% of the customers, respectively, to our platform.
-At the present time, it is more efficient to serve the customers of SoftCare, WFS and MediGain on their previous platforms.